Engee documentation

 asind(x)

-Calculates the arcsin of x with the output value in degrees.
-If 'x` is a matrix, then the matrix x must be square.
+Compute the inverse sine of x, where the output is in degrees.
+If x is a matrix, x needs to be a square matrix.

 acosd(x)